JohnCarloCanada/Pokemon-API-Project/README.md

 - [AOS](https://michalsnik.github.io/aos/) by Michal Snik
 - [PokeApi](https://pokeapi.co/)

-All Resources that i used in this project is not mine and is under fair use policy all credits should be given to the rightful owners.
+All Resources that i used in this project is not mine and is under the fair use policy all credits should be given to the rightful owners.

 ### Screenshots of the Project